peach3es/discord-bot/README.md

 # discord-bot

-Our dicord bot provides small game experiences to users within our server, and is the first discord bot project we're creating.
+1V1 is a discord bot that provides small game experiences to users within our server, and is the first discord bot project we're creating.

 The games we'd like to implement include:
 - tic tac toe